Small turnout could make big difference in annexation vote

 MOBILE, Ala.
 (WKRG) — There’s a lot riding on today’s vote–and a small number of votes could make a big difference in the city of Mobile.
-Each area will vote starting at seven this morning.
-If all four areas vote in favor then more than 25-thousand people would be added to the city’s population.
+Each area has the opportunity to vote today.
+If all four areas vote in favor then more than 25,000 people would be added to the city’s population.

 Opponents have argued the city doesn’t represent the values of areas outside the city limits–others worry about increased local taxes or further stretching services the city already supplies to current city limits.
 This is only open to people who live in one of these four areas